 Want to learn how to lead your own team through the Campaign Accelerator process?
 Bring us to your organisation for a private training or attend one of our several public trainings throughout the year.

 How It Works

-A Campaign Accelerator training is typically five days long, during which participants learn to:
+A Campaign Accelerator training is typically five days long (virtually we can offer this as half-day sessions over two weeks), during which participants learn to:

-- Design a solid strategy that addresses the root causes of an issue
+- Uncover new opportunities to addresses the root causes of an issue through systems thinking

-- Generate and test ideas that engage key audiences and build power
+- Generate and test ideas to inspire and engage key audiences and build power

 - Foster a collaborative team culture that embraces learning and iteration throughout a project cycle